George-Attano/FastLGS-Ex/README.md

 *FastLGS-Ex results shown above is based on auto initialization without manual prompts, FastLGS-Ex(Manual) means auto initialization plus manual prompts.

+# Enrich Features (Experimental & Optional)
+While a single object's features vary with view change, using only the features of single initial view can lead to failure in demanding scenarios.

+code/update_mapping.py shows a example of enriching multi-view semantics, but could cause surrounding information to override original features, thus it is not used in evaluation.

 # Training Features
 You can use any 3DGS method to train the generated feature maps, thus this part is not integrated in this simplified version.